imbenjamin/jellyfin-scripts/README.md

   - Ensures the Dolby Vision profile is Profile 8.1.
   - Converts a HDR10+ base layer to regular HDR10 (as per standard)
   - **Useful for ensuring compatibility with touchy devices like LG webOS TVs.**

+## Disclaimer
+These scripts havebeen heavily produced by Claude AI.
+They have been used and tested in my own environment and use case, and I accept no responsibility for the quality of output or usefulness in your own environment. **Review and understand the scripts before running yourself!** There are dry-run modes included in the scripts to preview the changes before running live.
+**USE AT YOUR OWN RISK.**